Danny999999999/notes-on-programming-language-design/slides/module_01_course_intros/module_01_course_intros.md

 # Mastery areas: before midterm

-1. Demonstrate an understanding of programming paradigms, and the special role that lambda calculus plays as the foundation of functional programming.
-Demonstrate a basic understanding of lambda calculus, including anonymous functions, partial application, and curried definitions.
+1. Demonstrate a basic understanding of lambda calculus, including anonymous functions, partial application, and curried definitions.
 2. Demonstrate a basic level of competence with Haskell.
 E.g., define types, use functions, write some non-trivial functions.
 3. Demonstrate an understanding of functional operators such as map, filter, and fold.